 The global market is shifting toward heavier, more acidic, higher sulfur content crude oil as the supplies of light, low-sulfur crudes are depleted.
 The concentration of asphaltene in a very low-density crude oil may be only a fraction of 1% while the concentration in a dense bitumen can be over 20% of the total mass.
 The low solubility of the asphaltene fraction makes it very important in production and processing of petroleum.
 Unlike resins, asphaltenes contain highly polar species that tend to associate.
 As a result, the interactions of asphaltenes with their environment are very complex.
-For example, asphaltene precipitation or deposition can occur in wellbores, pipelines and surface equipment, such as desalters, storage tanks, tower bottoms and heat exchangers, and is undesirable because it reduces well productivity and limits fluid flow and impacts heat transfer in processing operations.
+For example, asphaltene precipitation or deposition can occur in wellbores, pipelines and surface equipment.
+The undesirable result is a reduction in well productivity, limiting fluid flow and impacts heat transfer in processing operations.
 Every oil producer and petroleum refiner that handles heavy crude oils understands these problems all too well.

 What do asphaltenes look like?